upday/upday.github.io/_posts/blog/2016-10-08-model-view-presenter.md

 author: florina_muntenescu
 excerpt: The MVP pattern became one of the most popular patterns in Android in the last couple of years.
 Let's see what MVP is and how we applied it in Google's Android Architecture Blueprints.
 tags: [Android, Architecture, MVP]
-date: 2016-09-05T10:39:55-04:00
+date: 2016-10-08T00:39:55-04:00
 ---

-It's about time we developers start thinking on how we can apply good architecture patterns in our Android apps.
+It's about time we developers start thinking about how we can apply good architecture patterns in our Android apps.
 To help with this, Google offers <a href="https://github.com/googlesamples/android-architecture">Android Architecture Blueprints</a>, where <a href="https://github.com/erikhellman">Erik Hellman</a> and I worked together on the <a href="https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/">MVP & RxJava</a> sample.
 Let's have a look at how we applied it and the pros and cons of this approach.

 ## The Model-View-Presenter Pattern